adrianinthecloud/Algorithm-and-Data-Structure/README.md

 # Algorithm

-This repository contains some source code of my work on Algorithm and Data Structure.
+This repository contains some source code of my practices and works on Algorithm and Data Structure.